six-two/mkdocs-extract-listings-plugin/README.md

 The JavaScript code for the search function will be written to this path.
 The default value is empty, meaning that neither the JSOn file nor the JavaScript are generated.

+### offline

+When set to `true` the listing data is included into the JavaScript file.
+This way it can be used even when the site if opened from the file system (via a `file://` URL).
+The disadvantage is that the loading of the script will take longer and the data is not loaded asynchronously, so the loading of the page via the Internet will be delayed.
+Because of that it is set to `false` by default.

 ### Search mode

 You can set the search mode via the `data-serachmode` attribute: